briandzt/bme590final/README.md

 website to perform simple image processing tasks.
 This Image Processor Final Project is totally running on cloud.
 The program is constructed by two main parts: the GUI and the Processing Server.
 User can use a given url to access our ReactJS GUI and then the GUI will communicate with our processing server by POST/GET requests.

-In practice, user need to provide a valid email to start to use the program as an identical key.
-Each time user need to upload one or a set of image using the GUI, and then choose a image processing action to brew the uploaded image(s).
-The brewed image will be send back to the GUI, and user can view the images on GUI, compare the different, and finally download the images.
+In practice, user needs to provide a valid email to start to use the program.
+Each time the user needs to upload one image or a set of images in a zip file using the GUI.
+The user then chooses an image processing method to brew the uploaded image(s).
+The brewed image(s) will then be sent back to the GUI, and user can view the image(s) on the GUI, compare them with the original, and finally download the images.
+The program also allows the user to view the meta data of the function (timestamp, processing time, and file size.
-What's more,
-the program provides a function for user to see the meta data.

 Attention:
-re-input email and re-upload image(s) will replace the images related to the user, if he/her has already uploaded images.
+Re-inputting the same email or re-uploading image(s) will replace the images currently stored in the database for that  user if he/her has already uploaded images.
 The detailed work flow of this program is showed in the **sequence diagram** section.

 ## sequence diagram